greenelab/word_lapse_manuscript/manuscript.md

 Furthermore, including corpora such as the arXiv [@doi:10.1108/14666180010345564] or psyArXiv [@doi:10.5260/chara.23.2.38] repositories may reveal consistencies across a broader swath of fields or within-field analyses may reveal the earliest starting points of semantic changes that ultimately sweep through biomedicine.

-# Data Availability and Software
+# Availability of Data and Materials

 An online version of this manuscript is available under a Creative Commons Attribution License at [https://greenelab.github.io/word_lapse_manuscript/](https://greenelab.github.io/word_lapse_manuscript/).
 The source for the research portions of this project is licensed under the BSD-2-Clause Plus Patent at [https://github.com/greenelab/biovectors](https://github.com/greenelab/biovectors).